targetteal/o2-pt/rule-book.md

 When validating objections, the Facilitator should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
 Valid objections are moved to integration.

-#### Game Book violation objection
+#### Rule Book violation objection

-Any participant can raise a "Game Book violation objection" if he or she deems the proposal violates one of the rules described in this Game Book.
+Any participant can raise a "Rule Book violation objection" if he or she deems the proposal violates one of the rules described in this Rule Book.
 For example, one might say that a proposal is not a valid output for the adapt mode.

 In this case, the Facilitator can ask the Secretary to decide whether this is true or not.
 This special objection does not need to be validated using the criteria described in this section.
-Game Book violation objections must be integrated normally.
+Rule Book violation objections must be integrated normally.

 ### Integration